seanleong339/tp/docs/UserGuide.md

 *flag/[ATTRIBUTE]:*

-`[INDEX]` : Unique index for the job instance.
-The index must be a positive integer 1, 2, 3...
+`[INDEX]` : The index displayed in the job list of ReCLIne.
+Index should be a positive integer.

 `jt/[JOB TITLE]`: Update Job's Title to the mentioned `[JOB TITLE]`